-A melamine board has a smooth surface, but it’s not water resistant at the sides.
+A melamine board has a smooth surface, but it’s not water-resistant at the sides.
 I found an old closet in the dumpster and reused its boards to construct my mold.

 I used 10 premixed concrete bags (25kg each) as they are easy to use.
 When you want to make your own concrete you have to put the cement, sand and gravel together.
 1 part cement, 2 parts sand and 3 parts gravel.
 When you change the size of the bench you have to calculate the amount of concrete you need.
-A 25kg bag of concrete is good for 12 liters.
+A 25kg bag of concrete is good for 12 litres.

 The cutout was made with a circular saw.
 Place the two sidepieces on top of each other and clamp them down before cutting.
 Doing this you will get two identical pieces.

 You can now screw everything together.
 Be sure to use a lot of screws because it has to be able to withstand the weight of the concrete garden bench.